Get set to ace your assignment

 It’s important to find high-quality information for your assignments.
 Here are some key resources to help you get started with your research.

 Reading lists are a great place to start when doing research for assignments.
 Find your reading list in Learning@Griffith, in your course profile or in the Readings section of your course site.
-Reading lists provide you with links to online resources or to the library catalogue so you can find print resources.
+Reading lists provide you with links to key online resources.

 The library catalogue is a great place to search for a range of resources, including books, journal articles and videos, conference proceedings, newspaper articles and online documents.